 Using motorhome service points

 Here, you might have to resort to emptying your toilet cassette into a public loo, which is not going to make you popular!
 If you have no alternative make sure you smuggle it in, in a large backpack.
 Yes, we’re serious here!
 These are the things we have to do in the UK!

 However, a point of caution: empty it slowly and quietly if you don’t want a concerned fellow citizen to call an ambulance for you!!

 Finding places to wild camp

 Some places have a spectacular view, others are simply somewhere to park up and sleep.

 However, sadly, some councils are making motorhome parking more difficult.
 Many car parks have height barriers, leaving us with the impression that, as motorhomers, we are not welcome.

 So, if it’s difficult to find a place to park up and sleep in towns and cities, it’s best to stay in the countryside.
 After all, that’s what wild camping should really be about, getting back to nature.

 We have spent a few nights “roughing it” in Wales in places where Cree could hide.
 A decent map or roaming data to access “searchforsites” – is always handy.

 We stopped overnight for £10 at the Pen Y Pass car park along the Llanberis pass in Snowdonia.
 We’re not sure this was legal, but nobody said anything.
-We suspect you wouldn’t be able to get away with this now, what with all the shenanigans that have gone on this year!
+We suspect you wouldn’t be able to get away with this now, what with all the shenanigans that went on in the summer of 2020!

 Finally, a word about Scotland, where you have more freedom to roam.
 The rules seem to be different here, compared to other parts of the UK.
 Although the right to pull over and sleep is not actually enshrined in law in Scotland – it is certainly more tolerated north of the border.

 From August 2020 in Scotland a new scheme was trialled called ‘Stay the Night’ where you could park your van in forest car parks.
 It was designed for motorhomes and campervans only – not for people in cars with tents.